redhat-cop/namespace-configuration-operator/README.md

 User will be selected by this `UserConfig` only if they login via the *okta-provider* and if the extra field was populate with the label `sandbox_enabled: "true"`.
 Note that not all authentication provider allow populating the extra fields in the Identity object.

+## CR status

+The CR status will display the outcome of the last reconcile cycle, plus any error regarding specific resources.
+Notice that in the past the operator was displaying also successful reconcile statuses for watched resources.
+Removing the status about successful resources allows for the operator to manage more resources with a single configuration (there is a limit to how big a CR can be).

 ## Deploying the Operator

 This is a cluster-level operator that you can deploy in any namespace, `namespace-configuration-operator` is recommended.